dewcode91/Sample-reports/Bug-report/Report-5/Report-5.md

 1. Login to your account.
 2. Click on resources > onlinecourses.
 3. Select a course and click on `View Course`
-4. Now you are redirected to tutorial website.
-5. Before redirection copy the link from address bar.
+4. Now you are redirected to tutorial website(before redirection copy the link from address bar)
-6. Append a payload `javascript:alert(document.cookie)` in `destURL` parameter.
+5. Append a payload `javascript:alert(document.cookie)` in `destURL` parameter.
-7. Now you can see a pop on your screen.
+6. Now you can see a pop on your screen.

 #### Proof of concept